-In the third part of “The In Between” series, we will discuss the honeymoon stage of your business.
+In this article, we will discuss the honeymoon stage of your business.

 I’m going to start and wrap things up with the best advice I’ve ever received in regards to business and life overall.